priceline/design-system/docs/Tooltip.md

 ### Props
 Prop | Type | Description
 ---|---|---
-children | any (Required) | anything you put inside the tags to render bg | string | background color color | string | font color
+width | number, string, or array | Sets the width of the 'content' element children | any (Required) | anything you put inside the tags to render bg | string | background color color | string | font color